joalon/joalon.se/menu/about.md

 layout: page
 title: About
 ---
-An IT-Consultant deep in the enterprise bog.
+A swedish expat living in Brazil.
 Linux enthusiast and machine learning hobbyist.